CircuitBread0111/KnightCodeCompiler/README.md

 	PRINT z
 END
 ```
-This example adds two number and prints the results
+This example adds two number and prints the result

 **Requirements:**
 -